DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Therefore, when implementing the MVDR beamforming with the TAMAGO micropone array, we will introduce significant regularization at low frequency, which will degrade the Directivity Index at low frequency.

+#### Computing optimal MVDR beamforming filters

+The 8-microphones array is embedded in a rigid egg shape.
+It cannot be treated as free field array, except at low frequency when the acoustic wavelength is very large compared with the size of the egg.
+We will assume that the TAMAGO egg is a hard prolate spheroid and we will use analytical or semi-analytical models for characterezing the acoustics field diffracted by the "egg".
+This will be developped in PART II.
+Once the simulation is ready we will build a new MIMII denoised valve dataset.

+We compute two sets of filters:
+- Main beam: optimal MVDR beamforming filters, for the main beam and main channel.
+Where we assume an isotropic noise field.
+Filters $W^H_f$ in the block diagram in the next section.
+- "Noise channel": filters of a non adaptive generalized side lobe canceller (GSC) or multi-channel Wiener for the secondary, "orthogonal" channel.
+Filters $W^H_{v}B$ in the block diagram.

+The code for generating the 2 sets of filters is confidential.
+Theoretical aspects for computing the filters are presented in Ward [], chapter II: <i> "Superdirective Microphone Arrays" </i>.
+The computation of the filters is left as an exercise.
+Some experimentation will be needed for regularizing the various ill-conditionned matrices.

 <i>R=0.068/2</i>  % Radius of the circular array in meter (m) <br>
 % Circular array geometry <br>
 - <i> RP(1,:)= [R                   0                        0.00]